 By Jim Twamley

 I know my neighbors weren’t happy when I stored my RV next to my stick house.
 I tried to keep my RV looking good so it wouldn’t stand out in the neighborhood.
 The unfortunate reality is that stick-house neighborhoods and RVs just don’t mix — the houses really make the RVs look bad!
-For this reason, many RVers prefer to store their rigs at commercial storage facilities.
+For this reason, many RVers prefer RV storage at commercial storage facilities.

 Vandalism and pilfering are common problems when you leave your RV on the street unattended.
 Unfortunately, it can also occur in commercial storage facilities.
 Anyone with a code can get into the place and that leaves your RV vulnerable.